-To further convey the reader of the power of Theorem 1 we mention that Lemma 4.2, which is the main result needed to obtain Theorem 1, immediately implies, for example, that for every ε there is $c = c(\epsilon)$, such that if a graph G is ε -far from being Chordal then G contains an induced cycle of length at most c, and that similar results hold for any other hereditary property.
+To further convey the reader of the power of Theorem 1 we mention that it immediately implies, for example, that for every ε there is $c = c(\epsilon)$, such that if a graph G is ε -far from being Chordal then G contains an induced cycle of length at most c, and that similar results hold for any other hereditary property.
 This is non-trivial as it is not clear a priori that there is no graph that is, say, $\frac{1}{100}$ -far from being Chordal and yet contains only induced cycles of length at least, say, $\Omega(\log n)$.
-Put in other way, if G has the property that all its induced subgraphs of size $c = c(\epsilon)$ are chordal, then G is ε -close to being Chordal.
-This gives a strong connection between the local properties of a graph and its global properties.
-In fact, we can show that an analogous result holds for any graph property, see Theorem 6.
+In fact, we can show that an analogous result holds for any graph property, see Subsection 2.3.4.

-2.2 The main result: oblivious testing with one-sided error
+2.2 The main result: Oblivious testing with one-sided error

-By a result of [4] and [25], it is possible to assume that a property tester works by making its queries non-adaptively.
-In other words, the tester first picks a random subset of vertices S, then queries all pairs (i, j) $i, j \in S$ and then continues without making additional queries.
+By a result of [3] and [21], it is possible to assume that a property tester works by making its queries non-adaptively.
+In other words, the tester first picks a random subset of vertices S, and then continues without making additional queries.
 Inspecting previous results on property-testing, motivates the following notion of a slightly more restricted tester, which works while being "oblivious" to the size of the input1.

-Definition 2.1 (Oblivious Tester) A tester (one-sided or two-sided) is for a property \mathcal{P} is said to be oblivious if it works as follows: given ε the tester computes an integer $Q = Q(\epsilon)$ and asks an oracle for a subgraph induced by a set of vertices S of size Q, where the oracle chooses S randomly and uniformly from the vertices of the input graph.
+Definition 2.1 (Oblivious Tester) A tester (one-sided or two-sided) is said to be oblivious if it works as follows: given ε the tester computes an integer $Q = Q(\epsilon)$ and asks an oracle for a subgraph induced by a set of vertices S of size Q, where the oracle chooses S randomly and uniformly from the vertices of the input graph.
 If Q is larger than the size of the input graph then the oracle returns the entire graph.
 The tester then accepts or rejects (possibly randomly) according to ε and the graph induced by S.